 It is very unwise to try to withdraw from Xanax or any benzodiazepine on your own.
 Reports from people who have tried to just “stop taking” Xanax relate that they experience a very bad panic attack.
 Others withdrawing on their own from Xanax experience high blood pressure, a rapid heartbeat, uncontrollable tremors and sudden movements of their limbs, confusion, delirium, hallucinations and even seizures which can lead to death.

-At Novus, we successfully help people withdraw from Xanax and other benzos.
-Our medical detox protocol does not guarantee that someone will have no symptoms, but that the person will safely and as comfortably as possible, complete their withdrawal.
+At Novus, we successfully help people withdraw from Xanax and other benzos every day.
+Our medical detox protocol does not guarantee that someone will have no withdrawal symptoms, but our world-class medically managed withdrawal ensures that the person will safely and as comfortably as possible, complete their withdrawal.